 Service Definition (Scope):

 The conflict-free case management (CM) service is designed to ensure that the Medicaid beneficiary in need of long-term care services and supports (LTCSS) has opportunities to engage in community life, control personal resources, seek employment and work in competitive and integrated settings while receiving services in the community to the same degree as people who do not receive Medicaid funded services.
-CM services include only services provided to individuals who are residing in a community setting or transitioning to a community setting following an institutional stay.
-Transitional CM services are temporary and are only provided to facilitate a person’s transition back to the community if the person is institutionalized in comparison to regular CM services which are continuously provided during the person’s enrollment in the waiver when they are residing in the community.
+CM services are provided to individuals who are residing in a community setting or transitioning to a community setting following an institutional stay.
+Transitional CM services are temporary and are only provided to facilitate a person’s transition back to the community if the person is institutionalized; regular CM services are continuously provided during the person’s enrollment in the waiver when they are residing in the community.
 Transitional CM services may be provided for a period not to exceed one hundred and twenty (120) days.
 Transitional CM services include assistance connecting or re-connecting to community resources and services and discharge planning.

 The case manager is responsible for assessment, planning, linkage, monitoring, and advocacy relative to the particular needs of the person, where the resources necessary may be external (e.g., housing and education) or internal (e.g., identifying and developing skills).
 This includes assisting the person to access and maintain all public benefits to which he/she may be entitled.
-The case manager’s role is to support the person in developing a written comprehensive person-centered individual service plan for Medicaid and non-Medicaid services (including community resources) that reflects the person’s strengths, interests, preferences, community and family supports, personal goals, financial resources, and assessed needs.
-Based on this plan, the case manager develops an Individual Services Plan (ISP) and assists the person in accessing an individualized mix of services detailed in the ISPin the most integrated community setting appropriate to his/her needs and desires, and provides ongoing monitoring of the person’s use of the services and supports detailed in the ISP.
+The case manager’s role is to support the person in developing a written comprehensive person-centered individual service plan (PCP) for Medicaid and non-Medicaid services (including community resources) that reflects the person’s strengths, interests, preferences, community and family supports, personal goals, financial resources, and assessed needs.
+Based on this plan, the case manager assists the person in accessing an individualized mix of services detailed in the PCP in the most integrated community setting appropriate to his/her needs and desires, and provides ongoing monitoring of the person’s use of the services and supports detailed in the PCP.
 Additionally, the case manager advocates on the person’s behalf within service networks while ensuring the person accesses and stays connected to all public benefits for which he/she is eligible.
 CMs do not replace family systems and/or other community services, but augment the person’s natural supports.

 I. Requirements for Person Centered Planning (PCP)